serenawarner/Project-2/README.md

 Your features should have some unit tests associated with each change.
 It may be worth the time to configure your project with GitHub Actions, or other CI/CD tools that will automatically run unit tests, if they offer a free tier.
 If someone on your team wants to manually test the app for bugs, they can do this also.
 This is typically called manual Regression Testing, which looks for bugs and tries to break things.

 Prepare a demo of your app to present.
 Create release notes summarizing each feature at the end of development time.

+1) code program in python
+2) no/minimal ui/ux